 These brief introductions have some similarity with the character of Atwater, particularly the reference to asking Strange to come help in Palmer’s unit.
 It is easy to see how Marvel’s choice of Christine Palmer keeps some continuity with the comics and the idea of a Night Nurse, but it also allows them to use characteristics of the unheard of Atwater.

 Undoubtedly, many different things come together in writing a screenplay for a character with as much source material as Doctor Strange.
 From the psychedelic early comics to more recent series like “The Oath,” Doctor Strange’s writers have plenty from which to draw.
-But if someone at Marvel has already gone through the process of condensing the backstory into a screenplay less than a decade ago, it would be foolish not to at least consider what worked well.
+But if someone at Marvel has already gone through the process of action heating and service , it would be foolish not to at least consider what worked well.
 It’s too early to know for sure, but signs point to them lifting a few elements from the animated film and reworking them.
 These elements help navigate two of the thornier challenges in bring Stephen Strange to the big screen.

 If Doctor Strange: The Sorcerer Supreme interests you, it is currently available to stream over at San Diego Comic Con’s new media channel, https://www.comic-conhq.com.[Full disclosure: this article was written independently of other sources.
 In researching some images it has become clear that some of these theories have come up in some Reddit and Tumblr feeds of various fans.]